 FINANCIAL POLICY: All patients are required to have an HSA, FSA, or credit card on file.
 We do not pass on credit card fees.
-We expect payment for co-pays and services received by patients with high-deductible plans (HSA) or out-of-network plans at the time of service.
+We expect payment for co-pays or out-of-network plans at the time of service and permission to charge card on file for services received by patients with high-deductible plans (HSA) .
 All additional charges after adjustments by insurance company will be charged to the card on file at the time the EOB clears.
 Appointments not canceled within 48 hours (2 business days) may be charged a $100 cancellation fee.
 We provide a courtesy digital invoice that is sent to your email on file.
 Mailed invoices will incur a $5 processing fee per invoice.
 You can elect to participate in our All Access Care if you wish to receive virtual services.
+Your invoice may be subject to a $25 late fee if not paid after the courtesy 30 days from when an EOB is processed or from the date of your visit.

 Understanding Your Benefits

-Commercial carriers (Aetna, Anthem, Blue Cross Blue Shield, Cigna, and United Healthcare) who are ACA-compliant typically cover Preventive services (such as annual physical, nutrition visits, or lifestyle health counseling).
+Commercial carriers (Aetna (not accepting new patients), Anthem, Blue Cross Blue Shield, Cigna, and United Healthcare) who are ACA-compliant, typically cover Preventive services (such as annual physical, nutrition visits, or lifestyle health counseling).
 Some medical services, such as a visit for a problem or chronic disease are subject to co-pay, co-insurance, or deductibles, including Chronic Care Management and Remote Patient Monitoring.
 There are three major ways that insurance is used to help cover the cost of your medical care: 1) co-pay, 2) co-insurance, or 3) high deductible.
 If your plan has a co-pay, we will collect it at the time of service.
-Usually, there will be nothing else owed for any services received.
-If your plan is a co-insurance plan, then we will not collect any amount at the time of service, but will send a statement with your co-insurance amount due (which is typically 20%).
+Usually, there will be nothing else owed for any services received except for procedures with co-insurance.
+If your plan is a co-insurance plan, then we will not collect any amount at the time of service, but will send a statement with your co-insurance amount due.
 If you have a plan with an HSA (high deductible), then we will collect the full charge for services provided at the discount offered by your insurance carrier.

 Fair market plans (often sponsored by a private company), Marketplace plans (ie., Caresource), and non-ACA commercial carriers (ie., Freedom Life) vary widely.
-Marketplace plans provide one wellness visit per year, but not lifestyle health and behavioral counseling (these plans follow Medicare B rules).
+Marketplace plans provide one preventative visit per year, but not lifestyle health counseling.
 We will do balance billing as legally permitted for services not covered by your insurance or deemed outside their policy coverage.

 Other Terms: You can elect to receive a private benefits review for a cost, or we will provide a list of CPT codes that you can provide your insurance carrier to get benefits information.
 We will provide one copy of a lifestyle lab report at your request (specialized lab reports, not standard preventive or diagnostic) but there will be a charge for subsequent copies.
 Patients who receive lifestyle medicine services are automatically enrolled in a Chronic Care Management (CCM) plan.
 If you do not agree to receive CCM services, we will service your healthcare needs with direct patient encounters and may change your provider to a family medicine specialist.

 If there is a credit due, we will apply to a future service unless you request a credit due sooner.
-Any credit balance due to a patient at the end of the year will be sent to the patient in the form of which it was received (ie., credit card).
+Any credit balance due to a patient at the end of the year will be sent to the patient in the form of which it was received (ie., credit card) when possible.
+If we cannot provide credit back from the credit card used, then we will deduct the credit card service charge to your refund.

 We accept non tax-deductible donations to help defray the cost for patients with financial hardships.